Internal Revenue Code section 183: Deductions otherwise allowable

 Some deductions, such as those in § 164 that allow for the deduction of certain taxes, are allowable without regard to whether the activity is engaged in for profit.
 These are not limited.

 Section 162 and 212 would have applied

-On the other hand, those expenses that would be allowable if this were a trade or business or an investment are still allowable as a deduction here, except that they are limited as explained below.
+On the other hand, those expenses that would be allowable if were a trade or business or an investment are still allowable as a deduction here, except that they are limited as explained below.